gnietof/gym-project/README.md

 | llm | prompts | The prompts which are used by the agent. |
 | log | usage | This table stores each request which has been sent to the LLM's.
 The contents are then used for building the dashboards. |

+Additional tables have been included (categories, subcategories, intensity, ...) for future use.

 ## Evaluation

 ### Retrieval Evaluation